 Yup, there is no cost except time.
 And we’ve already learned that time spent foraging is educational, social, and productive.
 So what’s not to like.
 Now no more excuses.
 Get out there and forage.

-If you would like to know more about foraging, particularly what to forage when (hopefully with downloadable seasonal printout ) check out my next blog post.
-To make sure you don’t miss it, sign up below, after the comments section, to have it delivered direct to you by email.
+If you would like to know more about foraging, particularly what to forage when check out some of my other foraging blog posts below.
+To make sure you don’t miss any new posts, sign up below, after the comments section, to have it delivered direct to you by email.